This post may contain affiliate links. You can view our affiliate disclosure here.

 As the only piece of equipment you use on every single shot, the golf ball is crucial to your success as a golfer.
 It’s important to play a ball that suits your swing and your style of play.

-For this reason, similar to seniors and many beginners, women usually do well with softer golf balls with low compression ratings — these balls allow them to achieve sufficient compression of the ball for optimal distance and launch.
+For this reason, similar to seniors and many beginners, women usually do well with softer golf balls with low compression ratings — these balls allow them to achieve sufficient compression for optimal distance and launch.

 Having said that, the sheer number of options on the market can make the process of choosing the best golf ball for you difficult and overwhelming.
 Fortunately, you’ve come to the right place.